tlee93/flashcards/README.md

 ![Screenshot](screenshots/5.png?raw=true)

 # to do list
-add more language support
+more language support
-add vocab test feature
+vocab test feature